Suella Braverman admits small boats bill may break human rights laws

 Suella Braverman has admitted that new laws aiming to prevent small boat migrants from claiming asylum in the UK may break the Human Rights Act.

-As Yvette Cooper attacked the Illegal Migration Bill to MPs as “government by gimmick”, the home secretary told MPs she would not address its “full legal complexities today”.
+As Yvette Cooper attacked the Illegal Migration Bill as “government by gimmick”, the home secretary told MPs she would not address its “full legal complexities today”.

 “Some of the nation’s finest legal minds have been – and continue to be - involved in its development,” Ms Braverman claimed, without giving details.